yihao6/vfa/README.md

   --eval_data_configs EVAL_DATA_CONFIGS
-                        Path to data_configs.json for evaluation data information --cudnn               Enable CUDNN for potential speedup
+                        Path to data_configs.json for evaluation data information --cudnn               Enable CUDNN for potential speedup --model_complexity    Report the computational complexity of the selected model
 ```

 If eval_data_configs not provided, you can also provide the following path in command line